Skip to content

 For larger queries, it might be more appropriate to automate the search and downloads.
 A few packages are available to do this:

-Some CMIP data is also hosted in non-ESGF storage facilities.
-Below are links to some of these.
+While all published CMIP7 data is available from ESGF, some of it is additionally hosted in non-ESGF storage facilities.
+Below are links to some of these replicas.
 If you know of another place CMIP data is currently being stored, please submit this form to let us and the community know!

 For all non-ESGF data access routes, we encourage users to verify that the data used is the latest version.